Download This Sample

 - Rosh Hashanah means “head of the year” and is commonly known as the Jewish New Year.
 It is the day on which the year number changes.
 Rosh Hashanah is a solemn and holy time.
 It occurs on the first and second days of Tishri, which falls in September or October.

 - This day commemorates the anniversary of the creation and is a day in which the whole world is judged for the coming year.
 It is a time of restricted rejoicing because celebrations are muted in acknowledgment of the great judgment taking place.

 - Also known as the Day of Judgment, for it is believed that on this day God judges all of His people and decides their fate in the next year.

 - Although it was not mentioned in the Torah, Judaism’s basic and supreme religious scripture, the holiday most likely began in the 6th century BCE.

 TRADITIONS AND CELEBRATIONS

-- The majority of the day is spent in a synagogue, as no work is allowed on Rosh Hashanah.
-Specialized services on Rosh Hashanah take place, which typically last longer than the average time of worship.
+- Most of the first two days are spent in a synagogue, as no work is allowed on these days of Rosh Hashanah.
+Specialized services on Rosh Hashanah take place, which typically lasts longer than the average time of worship.
 While other holidays in the Jewish faith may involve fasting, Rosh Hashanah does not.

 - Certain foods are prepared for Rosh Hashanah and carry specific meanings.
 Apples and bread dipped in honey represent a sweet new year to come.